Specialty overview

 Eligibility

 Applicants must have permanent residency or citizenship of Australia and New Zealand at the time of registration and hold general (unconditional) medical registration in Australia or general scope or restricted general scope registration in the relevant specialty in New Zealand.
-Applicants are also required to have successfully completed the RACS Hand Hygiene Learning Module and RACS Operating with Respect eModule, and have passed the RACS Generic Surgical Sciences Examination (GSSE) at time of registration or by close of SET applications.
+Applicants are also required to have successfully completed the RACS Introduction to Operating with Respect module, and have passed the RACS Generic Surgical Sciences Examination (GSSE) at time of registration or by close of SET applications.
 In addition, applicants must have satisfactorily completed a total of 12 months supervised postgraduate clinical work in surgery in an Australian or New Zealand unit at Registrar level.
-Applicants must have also completed a minimum 10 week term in an Australian or New Zealand tertiary paediatric surgical unit composing fulltime paediatric surgery workload within 3 years prior to application.
+Applicants must have also completed a minimum 10-week term in an Australian or New Zealand tertiary paediatric surgical unit composing full-time Paediatric Surgery workload within 3 years prior to application.
 Further details are available from RACS.

 Flexibility